-GECE 6363 Biblical Studies Symposium (MABS)
+GECE6363 Biblical Studies Symposium (MABS)

-Students conduct research on a selected topic theme and present their research work to faculty, staff, members of the SUM and general community, and their families and friends during the symposium days.
+Students conduct research on a selected topic/theme and present their research work to faculty, staff, members of the SUM and general community, and their families and friends during the symposium days.

 The research is to include literature review, and either a close reading (exegesis) of a passage or a biblical theological presentation.
-The SUM Graduate Research Symposium coincides with SUM Mardi Gras Outreach each winter trimester.
+The SUM Graduate Research Symposium coincides with SUM Evangelical Conference & Outreach each Spring trimester.

-LEA500 Research Methods
+LEA 500 Research Methods